-Avoid using plastic products and plastic food containers, or use products that are BPA-free.
+Avoid using plastic products and plastic food containers, or use BPA-free products.
 (However, BPA-free products aren't always safe because some products simply use BPF or BPS to replace BPA.
 For more information, refer to "Are BPA-Free Products Always Safe?"

-Always check the ingredient lists of the household products and personal care products before you purchase them.
+Always check the ingredient lists of household products and personal care products before you purchase them.

 Buy foods low in pesticides and herbicides, or even better, buy organic.

 Buy organic and hormone-free meats and dairy products.

 EWG skin deep website or App is a good resource to help us identify xenoestrogens and other harmful chemicals in personal care products.
 Avoid chemicals with concerns of "Developmental and Reproductive Toxicity.” https://www.ewg.org/skindeep/